RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 A) From the Platform.sh CLI enter: `platform create`

-This will prompt you for
+As prompted, here are your answers

-				a project title
-				your hosting region (e.g. us-2.platform.sh)
+				a project title (whatever your want to call it) your hosting region (e.g. us-2.platform.sh)
 				the plan size (use 'Development' until you want to go live) Number of Environments (default 3)